Structuring a lending transaction

 Do any laws affect or restrict the granting or enforceability of guarantees in your jurisdiction (eg, upstream guarantees)?

 The Companies Act 2013 restricts the issuance of guarantees by companies to guarantee the loan taken by any director of the company or any other person in whom the director is interested.
 However, the law provides for practical exemptions to this rule, whereby a holding company may provide a guarantee or security for a loan taken by a wholly owned subsidiary or a loan taken by a subsidiary from a bank or financial institution, provided that the loan is utilised by the wholly owned subsidiary or subsidiary for its principal business activities.
+The law has been further liberalised to permit companies to issue a guarantee towards a borrowing by any person in whom a director is interested by seeking approval from the company shareholders through a special resolution, provided that the loan is used for the principal business activities of the borrower.
+The Companies Act also prescribes limits on the guarantees that can be issued.

 Guarantees provided by Indian companies as credit support towards loans taken by their overseas subsidiaries must be reported to an authorised dealer bank.
 These guarantees need to be capped at 400% of the net worth of the guarantor and should have a specific expiry.
 The approval of the RBI will be required for providing a guarantee beyond the stipulations.